-This fact sheet provides information on insurance for LALCs.
-This information is intended as a guide only and is not legal advice.
+This fact sheet provides general information about insurance for LALCs.
+This information is a guide only and is not legal advice.
 If you or your organisation has a specific legal issue, you should seek legal advice before deciding what to do.